influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/security.md

 ## Secure InfluxDB and Kapacitor

-InfluxDB communications can be secured with TLS on the transport layer and with authentication into the HTTP API.
-How to enable TLS and authentication and authorization in InfluxDB is covered in the InfluxDB documentation in the sections [HTTPS Setup](/influxdb/v1.4/administration/https_setup/) and [Authentication and Authorization](/influxdb/v1.4/query_language/authentication_and_authorization) respectively.
+InfluxDB can secure its communications with TLS on the transport layer and with authentication into the database.
+How to enable TLS and authentication and authorization in InfluxDB is covered in the InfluxDB documentation, in the sections [HTTPS Setup](/influxdb/v1.4/administration/https_setup/) and [Authentication and Authorization](/influxdb/v1.4/query_language/authentication_and_authorization) respectively.

-Kapacitor configuration supports secure connections to InfluxDB.

-Configuration parameters can be set directly in the configuration file, as environment variables or over Kapacitor's HTTP API.
+Kapacitor configuration supports both HTTPS communications and Authentication with InfluxDB.
+Parameters can be set directly in the configuration file, as environment variables or over Kapacitor's HTTP API.

 Storing passwords and other sensitive information in a configuration file on disk is discouraged in production environments.
-However, Kapacitor cannot successfully start without communications to a default InfluxDB server.
-It is therefore advised to use the configuration file to boot Kapacitor, and then to make use of the HTTP API when resetting sensitive values, after they have been redacted from the configuration file.
+However Kapacitor cannot successfully start without communications to a default InfluxDB server.
+It is therefore advised to use the configuration file to boot Kapacitor, and then to make use of the HTTP API when resetting sensitive values, after they have been redacted from the configuration file on the storage volume.
 Note that if Kapacitor needs to be rebooted, the parameters in the file will need to be temporarily restored.

 An overview of Kapacitor configuration is provided in the [Configuration](/kapacitor/v1.4/administration/configuration/) document.

 ### Note on HTTP API Configuration and Restarting Kapacitor

-Please be aware that when configuration values are set using the HTTP API, that these values will persist even after restarting Kapacitor.
+Please be aware that when configuration values are set using the HTTP API, that these values will persist in the Kapacitor database even after restart.
 To switch off these overrides on restart set the property `skip-config-overrides` to `true` either in the configuration file (`kapacitor.conf`) or as an environment variable (`KAPACITOR_SKIP_CONFIG_OVERRIDES`).

 When troubleshooting connection issues after restart, check the HTTP API, for example at <span>http</span><span>://</span><span>localhost:9092/kapacitor/v1/config</span>.
-This can be especially useful if Kapacitor to InfluxDB communications does not seem to be respecting values seen in the file `kapacitor.conf` or in environment variables.
+This can be especially useful if Kapacitor to InfluxDB communications do not seem to be respecting values seen in the file `kapacitor.conf` or in environment variables.